Mathématique: On Lethe Fixed

 Val swings her body and points the gun at him.
 “Run away,” she says.

-“Get up,” she says, turning back to the man in the road.
-By the time she drags him to his feet he’s shed the surprise and the vaguely wounded look.
+“Get up.”
+She turns to the man in the road.
+By the time she drags him to his feet, he’s shed his surprise and his wounded look.

-“You realize I’m bleeding,” he says, his eyes a grim and icy blue.
+“You realize I’m bleeding.”
+His eyes are a grim and icy blue.

-They have to stop after thirty miles because her hostage is on the verge of losing consciousness.
+They have to stop after thirty miles because her hostage is losing consciousness.
 She spends minutes in agonized indecision in the parking lot of a cheap motel, and then, again, after she’s cuffed him to the bed, as she debates leaving him.

-“Hey, handsome,” she says quietly, but the nickname sounds wrong.
+“Hey, handsome,” she says, but the nickname sounds wrong.
 “Hey.
 What’s your name?”

 His eyelids flicker, but he doesn’t answer.

-Is he the person that she sometimes dreams of?
-The man whom she can almost hear saying her name?
-Val tries to picture him with glasses, but it’s no good—he’s too real and the person in her dreams has never had a face that she can see.
+Is he the man in glasses she dreams of?
+Val tries to picture him with glasses, but it’s no good—he’s too real.

 She decides she’ll look at his arm before she goes, just in case.
-She uncuffs him, removes his jacket and his shirt, and then his pants for good measure.
+She uncuffs him, removes his jacket and his shirt, then his pants for good measure.
 She lets him keep his boxers.
-She pulls up the covers so he doesn’t get cold.
+She pulls up the covers so he won’t get cold.

 The bullet graze is deep, cutting through his deltoid.
-It’s still bleeding, and between the blood on the road, the blood in the car, the blood on his clothes, and the blood on this bed, she doesn’t know how much bleeding is too much bleeding.
+It’s still bleeding, and between the blood on the road, the blood in the car, the blood on his clothes, and the blood on this bed—

-She decides that she’ll dress the wound.
-She cleans it as best she can, drawing on an innate store of knowledge, common sense, and a vague memory of her hands clamped to her own bleeding calf, long ago, when she was younger and alone beneath trees with silver-blue leaves that she no longer has the words to name.
+She cleans it as best she can, drawing on an innate store of knowledge, common sense, and a dream of her hands clamped to her own bleeding calf beneath trees with silver-blue leaves.

-The man regains consciousness while she is in the bathroom, ripping cheap linens into strips with the aid of the small knife she found in his pants pocket.
+The man regains consciousness while she’s in the bathroom, ripping cheap linens into strips with the aid of the small knife she’d found in his pocket.

 “You really don’t remember who you are,” he says, half revelation, half skepticism.

-“Vala,” she says, when he is finished.
+“Vala,” she says, when he’s finished.
 “That doesn’t sound like an alien name.”

 The man sighs.

-As much as she would love to stay, to learn more, to sort through what she believes and what she doesn’t of his narrative, she can’t.
+Much as she’d love to stay, to learn more, to sort through what she believes and what she doesn’t of his narrative, she can’t.
 She’s already lingered too long.
-She buys him a collection of snacks with his own money and leaves him cuffed to the bed, ignoring the rising pitch of his words, the insistence in his tone, the rapidity with which he starts to speak as he realizes she’s about to walk out the hotel room door.
+She buys him a collection of snacks with his own money and leaves him cuffed to the bed, ignoring the rising pitch of his words, the panic in his tone as he realizes she’s about to walk out the hotel room door.

 The freedom of the quiet parking-lot comes as a relief.